jonathanstathakis/cms/burgundy.md

   - Mercurey:
     - same as Givry
 - Mâcon:
+  - Pouilly-Fuisse:
+	- communes:
+				- Fuissé
+				- Solutré-Pouilly
+				- Vergisson
+				- Chaintré
+				- geography defined by:
+								- Solutré:
+								- Vergisson
-  - Pouilly-Fuisse: + communes: + Fuissé + Solutré-Pouilly + Vergisson + Chaintré + geography defined by: - Solutré: - Vergisson: + best region in Mâcon + only CH
+				- best region in Mâcon
+				- only CH
   - St. Veran:
     - split in 2 by Pouilly-Fuisé
     - similar prod. quant. to PF but less qual